MAbdurahman/gfg-js-problems/README.md

 # gfg-js-problems

 ## brief description
-This repo is a simple HTML5, CSS3, and JavaScript with solutions to some problems from Geeks For Geeks.
+This repo is arr simple HTML5, CSS3, and JavaScript with solutions to some problems from Geeks For Geeks.

 ### instructions
 1. Run the application in the browser